Bird Watching In Our Backyard 2

 Click thumbnail to view full-sizePine Grosbeak (Pinicola enucleator )

-Pine Grosbeaks love the pine trees but I have found they also love the maple trees that are all around our house.
+Pine Grosbeaks love the pine trees, but I have found they also love the maple trees all around our house.
 Their name Pinicola is Latin for pine dweller.

 The little chick-a-dees stay off the feeder until the grosbeaks are gone. .

-The Grosbeaks like a flat feeder where they can fly in and fly out with no problems.
-They have also been eating the crabapples and grapes from our trees and vines.
+The Grosbeaks like a flat feeder where they can fly in and fly out without problems.
+They have also been eating the crab apples and grapes from our trees and vines.

 Their food is worms, grasshoppers, snails, frogs, seeds, and sometimes snakes, small birds and mice.
 Potato farmers don't like them because they eat swollen underground plant stems, like a potato.